-1 hour session
+1 hour workshop

 If we want a world that is beautiful, kind and fair, shouldn’t our activism be beautiful, kind and fair?

 Send a positive message to your Member of Parliament (MP) encouraging them to help improve the lives of people with mental health problems.
 Take some time to do some reflective crafting, with the potential to bring about real change in the world, one stitch at a time.

 Join in our NEW craftivism project for 2017 (until March 2018) to send a positive message to your Member of Parliament (MP) encouraging your them to help improve the lives of people with mental health problems.